ihmcrobotics/ufdw/README.md

 We are currently only vendoring the native components for both Kinect models on 64-bit Windows.

+## OpenGL Support

+This fork/build of UFDW does *NOT* support OpenGL; many of the method calls and classes have been removed entirely.

+JOGL is incompatible with many of our own 3D libraries and having it on the classpath is problematic.

+You should use the UFDW download from the UFDW website if you need OpenGL/JOGL support.

 ## Disclaimers

 Copied verbatim from the DWI Website: